 Dragon is a free-flying spacecraft designed to deliver both cargo and people to orbiting destinations.
 It is the only spacecraft currently flying that is capable of returning significant amounts of cargo to Earth.
 The Dragon vehicle has two variants, cargo, and crew.
-Both capsules return to Earth and splashdown in the Pacific and Atlantic oceans respectively.
-SpaceX then uses ships to recover and return them to land for re-use.
+Both capsules return to Earth and splashdown in the Atlantic ocean.
+SpaceX uses a fleet of ships to recover and return the capsules to land for re-use.

-Cargo Dragon has been flying since 2010, resupplying the International Space Station under a contract with NASA.
-Crew Dragon first flew during its demonstration mission in March 2019.
-Cargo Dragon is recovered by NRC Quest on the West Coast and Crew Dragon is recovered by GO Searcher and GO Navigator on the East Coast.
+Dragon 1 flew from 2010 to 2020, resupplying the International Space Station under a contract with NASA.
+The crew variant of Dragon 2 first flew during its demonstration mission in March 2019.
+A cargo variant of Dragon 2 will fly for the first time in October 2020.
+Dragon is recovered by ships GO Searcher and GO Navigator.

-Under the Commerical Resupply Services contract for NASA, Cargo Dragon is launched to and from the International Space Station supplying it with resources and equipment.
-The Dragon capsule is unique among other currently-flying spacecraft in that it can return a large amount of cargo back to Earth.
-SpaceX deploys a ship named NRC Quest to recover the capsule and its cargo from the Pacific Ocean.
+From 2010 to 2020, Dragon 1 flew to and from International Space Station supplying it with resources and equipment.
+The Dragon capsule was, and still is, unique among other currently-flying spacecraft in that it can return a large amount of cargo back to Earth.
+SpaceX deployed a recovery ship named NRC Quest to retrieve the capsule and its cargo from the Pacific Ocean, following splashdown.

-NRC Quest is a platform supply vessel that has been modified by SpaceX to have a protective tent, crane, communications equipment and a lifting frame that allows it to recover the capsule from the water.
+NRC Quest is a platform supply vessel that was modified by SpaceX to Dragon recovery operations.
+The vessel has a crane, communications equipment and a lifting frame that allows it to recover the capsule from the water.

-Ahead of splashdown, NRC Quest will be dispatched for the Port of Los Angeles and wait near the pre-determined landing zone.
-After Dragon lands, the ship will move in and recover the capsule.
-Smaller fast-approach vessels are deployed to pick up the parachutes from the ocean surface and assist in maneuvering the capsule.
+Ahead of splashdown, NRC Quest was dispatched from the Port of Los Angeles and waited near the pre-determined landing zone.
+After Dragon landed, the ship moved in to recover the capsule.
+Smaller fast-approach vessels were deployed to collect the parachutes from the ocean surface and assist in manoeuvring the capsule.

-Dragon is often filled with time-sensitive NASA experiments.
-As soon as the capsule has been recovered, NRC Quest will immediately head for the Port of Los Angeles so that the experiments can be quickly handed over to NASA.
+As soon as the capsule was recovered, NRC Quest would immediately sail towards the the Port of Los Angeles so that the experiments can be quickly handed over to NASA.

 NRC Quest is the sole support ship based on the West Coast.
-The ship is used to support booster landings on Just Read the Instructions as well as recovering the Cargo Dragon capsule.
+The ship was used to support booster landings on Just Read the Instructions as well as recovering the Dragon 1 capsule.

-The ship has been used by SpaceX since 2015, recovering Dragon over 10 times and supporting 7 booster landings.
+The ship has been used by SpaceX since 2015, recovering Dragon 15 times and supporting 7 booster landings.

-Under normal recovery operations, Astronauts will be recovered and return back to Port Canaveral on board GO Searcher.
-In the event of a medical emergency, a helicopter will land on GO Searcher's helipad and transport the Astronauts back to land faster.
-GO Searcher has been retrofitted with a medical treatment facility that will be used to treat the injured until the helicopter arrives.
-SpaceX completed demonstrations of this process for NASA in Fall 2018.
-GO Searcher spent the second half of 2018 conducting trials to perfect the recovery operation.
+Under normal circumstances, astronauts will be recovered and travel back to Port Canaveral on board the recovery ship.
+In the event of a medical emergency, a helicopter will land and transport the astronauts back to land faster.
+GO Searcher and GO Navigator both have a medical treatment to accommodate astronauts.

-GO Searcher is the Crew Dragon recovery ship.
-Originally brought in to recover fairings, the ship was re-assigned and upgraded with a medical treatment facility, helipad, lifting frame and communications equipment to support the recovery of the spacecraft.
+GO Searcher is the primary Dragon 2 recovery ship.
+The ship is equipped with a medical treatment facility, helipad, lifting frame and communications equipment to support the recovery of the spacecraft.

-GO Searcher recovered a Crew Dragon capsule for the first time during the Crew Demo-1 mission.
+GO Searcher has been training for recovery operations since late 2017.
+The vessel recovered a Crew Dragon capsule for the first time during the Crew Demo-1 mission.